jmagly/kinoo-tha/README.md

 ### Submission Instructions

 Ensure that all code and deliverables are included and clearly organized.
 If you need to clarify anything, please do so in the README or through text.

+After you've completed the exercise, please email us a link to your forked repository so that we can spend some time reviewing your solution.

 ### Note